bchu/bchu.github.io/README.markdown

 4. `grunt static` to generate the website and have livereload watch the sass and public folders (for editing the static website directly)
 5. `grunt` to generate the website and have livereload do the same watches as `grunt static`, but also regenerate the entire website when non-style/js/public source files change.

-###Todo

-1. color scheme, colorify headers
-2. make contact form gradient consistent with search, remove jquery duplication
-3. cleanup CSS, simplify and consolidate responsive features
+### Todo

-4. add images for projects
+1. add images for projects
-5. show additional list of categories and recent posts when you scroll down a certain amount.
+2. show additional list of categories and recent posts when you scroll down a certain amount.
-6. mixpanel, quantcast, google analytics goals/click tracking
+3. mixpanel, quantcast, google analytics goals/click tracking
-7. github slideout
+4. github slideout
-8. *convert homepage to a summary of all and about and blog*
+5. *convert homepage to a summary of all and about and blog*
-9. cleanup stylesheet mess (esp. extraneous)
+6. cleanup stylesheet mess (esp. extraneous)
-10. Upgrade bootstrap
-11. Add blog icons
+7. Add blog icons
+8. consider full bleed magazine like experience at header make contact form gradient consistent with search, remove jquery duplication search form popout shifts due to scroll bar clickable blog index excerpt fix firefox share box position add tags to blog post preview byline

 ## Prerequisites